dragonchain/dragonchain/docs/usage/permissioning.md

 ## Permissions Document

-The permissions document is how permissions are defined per api key.
+The permissions document codifies all permissions explicitly allowed or denied on a given api-key.

 It is a JSON object containing the document version (currently only `"1"`), a `"default_allow"` boolean, which determines if the permissions should be